-- 1. The College Assembly shall meet at least once by the end of the fall semester, if practical by the end of the second week and, in addition, at least once by the close of the spring semester. - 2.
-Meetings of the College Assembly shall be called and presided over by the Chairperson of the DAC or the Chairperson's delegate.
+- 1. The College Assembly shall meet at least once per academic year within the fall or spring semester. - 2.
+Meetings of the College Assembly shall be called and presided over by the Dean or the Dean's designee.

 d.
 Agenda: